marcduiker/azure-functions-university/lessons/dotnet6/http-refit/README.md

 - [Use IHttpClientFactory to implement resilient HTTP requests](https://docs.microsoft.com/dotnet/architecture/microservices/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests)

 - [Refit - the automatic type-safe REST library for .NET Core, Xamarin and .NET](https://github.com/reactiveui/refit)

+## 6. Feedback

+We love to hear from you!
+Was this lesson useful to you?
+Is anything missing?
+Let us know in a [Feedback discussion post](https://github.com/marcduiker/azure-functions-university/discussions/new?category=feedback&title=.NET6%HTTP-Refit%20Lesson) here on GitHub.

 ---
 [🔼 Lessons Index](../../README.md)